noronha-dataops/noronha/docs/source/guide/data_model.rst

         details: dictionary with arbitrary details about the deployment }

+.. _tchest-doc:

 Treasure Chest
 ==============
-Represents a paior of credentials recorded and stored securely in the framework.
+Represents a pair of credentials recorded and stored securely in the framework.
 Also referred to as *tchest*.

 .. parsed-literal::